ChristopherRabotin/GMAT/application/README.txt

 The Beta GUI application can be run using the ‘open’ Terminal command, executed in the bin folder:

-   open GMAT-R2017a_Beta.app
+   open GMAT-R2018a_Beta.app

-or by double-clicking the GMAT-R2017a_Beta.app in the Finder.
-If running GMAT fails and you see an error message about GMAT not being able to read the startup file in a temporary location that includes “AppTranslocation” in the path, see the note above about OS X Sierra and the Gatekeeper.
+or by double-clicking the GMAT-R2018a_Beta.app in the Finder.
+If running GMAT fails and you see an error message about GMAT not being able to read the startup file in a temporary location that includes “AppTranslocation” in the path, see the note above about the Gatekeeper and OS X Sierra (and High Sierra).

 Python Interface note for Mac users: